Troubadour-Project/troubadour-fe/README.md

 5. Visit `http://localhost:3000/` in your web browser to view the application

 You can close your local server at any time by pressing `CTRL + c` in the terminal window running your server.

+## Links
+View the backend repository [HERE](https://github.com/Troubadour-Project/troubadour_be)
+View the deployed application [HERE](https://troubadour-fe.herokuapp.com/)

+## Challenges and Wins
+Our instructors alerted us that the hardest part about building an application with a large group is getting everyone on the same page and determining the direction we should take.
+This placed a heavy emphasis on the planning phase.
+Thankfully we have a group of excellent communicators who are supportive, kind and hard working.
+This eased the pressures of an already stressful situation and alot more fun!

 ## Future Goals